 This paper has presented the adaptation of a vector-space information retrieval model to the context of metadata catalogs.
 The indexing of metadata records assumes that the metadata schema includes a keyword section or subject element, something quite usual in most metadata schemes.
 Besides, the indexing technique is based on the inclusion in this section of terms selected from disambiguated thesauri.
 The index terms are precisely the synsets associated with the selected thesaurus term during the disambiguation process of the thesaurus.
-The viability of the retrieval model has been tested with a catalog containing metadata records, which describe geographic resources.
-The first experiments showed that the initial proposal of the method provided an acceptable ranking for the expected records.
-And in a second series of experiments, the indexing of metadata records was modified to augment the number of index terms.
+Furthermore, this basic indexing of metadata records was modified to augment the number of index terms.
 Apart from collecting the synsets associated with a thesaurus term, the indexing method also included the synsets associated with the broader terms in the thesaurus hierarchy.
 These synsets coming from broader terms were assigned a lower weight.
 This modification was based on the assumption that metadata records represented by these synsets (from broader terms) are still semantically close to queries including the broader concept.
 This expansion could have been also continued with the synsets associated with other related terms.
 However, works like [1] suggest not considering concepts at distance two or more from an initial concept.
-Anyway, it is necessary to test the method with a bigger corpus of metadata records and better classified with additional disambiguated thesauri.